 As the world awakens to the importance of environmentally-friendly business practices, data storage has been placed under scrutiny.
 Website hosting data centres use a staggering amount of energy to run their equipment and keep it cool.
 The high levels of power required to host websites and store their data, has inspired several providers to offset consumption with green initiatives.

 Environmentally-friendly hosting most often involves the exchange of green power credits for standard power used, but it can also mean the direct use of power alternatives like solar or wind.
-Hosting companies have also found other creative ways to reduce their carbon footprint throughout their entire infrastructure.
+Technology is also being developed for more efficient, natural cooling and the conversion of generated heat.
+Additionally, hosting companies have found other creative ways to reduce their carbon footprint throughout their entire infrastructure.
 Like other businesses, data centres make a conscious effort to reduce office waste, recycle equipment, use energy-efficient lighting & cooling, hire remote workers, plant trees, and so on.

 “Data centers provide an opportunity for improving U.S. energy efficiency,” states the US Department of Energy.
 “If all U.S. data centers were 20% more efficient, we could save more than 20 billion kWh by 2020 as a nation.
 That translates to roughly $2 billion in cost savings.”
 Those numbers would be relatively similar in Canada and other countries, per capita.

 The Most Environmentally-Friendly Website Hosts